MiFID II/MiFIR application to the carbon market

-MiFID II/MiFIR overall aims are to enhance the efficiency, resilience and integrity of financial markets, in particular by:
+MiFID II/MiFIR overall aims are to enhance the efficiency, resilience and integrity of financial markets.

-1. achieving greater transparency: introduction of a pre- and post-trade transparency regime for non-equities and strengthening and broadening of the existing equities trade transparency regime;
+1. ensuring greater transparency: introduction of a pre- and post-trade transparency regime for non-equities and strengthening and broadening of the existing equities trade transparency regime;

 2. bringing more trading onto regulated venues: creation of a new category of platforms to trade derivatives and bonds - the organised trading facilities (OTFs) - and of a trading obligation for shares on regulated venues;